GeorgRohrhofer/VirusScanner/README.md

 > **💡 Test File Notice:**
 > The file `eicar.com` is a specially designed test file recognized by antivirus scanners.
 It is used to verify that the antivirus is working properly and is **100% safe and harmless**.
-> You can safely use this file to test your ClamAV installation.
+> You can safely use this file to test your ICVS-AntiVirus installation.

 # 🛡️ ClamAV for Windows – Installation Guide (Installer Version)